 He is active in the local community, serving on the Boards of ToolBank USA and the Cystic Fibrosis Foundation.
 He is also the Founder and Executive Chairman of ShamRockin’ for a Cure, a national charitable benefit serving the Cystic Fibrosis Foundation.
 Chris lives in Atlanta with his 3 sons where he spends his time coaching lacrosse and football.

-He has successfully recruited and placed C-Level, VP, Officer, Practice leader and key physician leaders across North America.
-In addition to Derek’s success as a principal search consultant, Derek has been the primary leader of CarterBaldwin’s recruiting and research functions and served as the key driver of our proprietary search process and search technology platform.
+Derek has successfully recruited and placed C-Level, VP and Director level leaders across North America.
+In addition to his responsibilities as an Associate Partner, Derek has been the leader of CarterBaldwin’s recruiting and research functional areas and serves as the key driver of our proprietary search process and search technology platform.

-Prior to joining CarterBaldwin, Derek was a consultant with the nation’s largest physician recruiting firm where he spent 4 years recruiting doctors, physician practice leaders and hospital administrators for leading health care systems.
+Prior to joining CarterBaldwin, Derek was a consultant with the nation’s largest physician recruiting firm where he spent 4 years recruiting physicians and department leaders for leading health systems.
 He earned his BS in Business Administration and Marketing from State University of New York at Buffalo.
-Derek loves travel, real estate investment, fitness and is a dangerous Texas Hold ‘em player.
+Derek currently serves as an active member of the Super Dad’s group at his children’s elementary school.
+He loves fitness, real estate investment and is a passionate 49ers fan.

 Andrea McDaniel Smith directs CarterBaldwin’s office in Washington, DC and serves social sector clients including nonprofit organizations, universities, foundations, and social enterprises.